Free IBEW Aptitude Practice Test

 How many questions are on the IBEW aptitude test?

-The IBEW aptitude test has two sections: 33 algebra and math questions with a 46-minute time limit, and 36 reading comprehension questions with a 30-minute time limit.
-Total: 69 questions across about 76 minutes of testing time.
+The IBEW aptitude test has two sections: 33 algebra and math questions with a 46-minute time limit, and 36 reading comprehension questions with a 51-minute time limit.
+Total: 69 questions across 97 minutes of testing time — plan on about 2.5 hours at the test center.

 Related Resources